mpatacchiola/blog/_posts/2016-12-21-dissecting-reinforcement-learning-2.markdown

  ^   <   <   <
 ```

 In the optimal policy the robot will move far away from the stairs at state (4, 2) and will reach the charging station through the longest path.
-Now I will show you the evolution of the policy once we run the script for MC control estimation:
+Now, I will show you the evolution of the policy once we run the script for MC control estimation:

 ```